python-elective-kea/fall2023/source/_ses5.rst

 Session 5 - Utilities and Modules
 =================================

 Today, we will continue working with modules, focusing specifically on the third-party module BeautifulSoup for web scraping.
-Additionally, you will learn how to persistently save your installed modules (done using pip install) and save your requirements for version control of your projects packages.
+Additionally, you will learn how to persistently save your installed modules (done using pip install) within your Docker containers.

-In an earlier version of this session document docker was a big part of it.
-If you already started looking at this and would like to cary on you can find it `here <_ses5.rst>`_

 Learning goals
 --------------